 - Creativity and design

-AI algorithms create specifications for every customer, analyzing billions of data points.
+AI algorithms create specifications for every customer, analyzing billions of data.
 They help to understand which messages, and creative and psychological elements encourage the objective more.
 These new datasets reveal which esthetic and design elements should be used to meet the customer halfway and provide them with the best browsing experience.

 2) Brand consistency